Khushboog24/Food-Website/README.md

 # Food-Website
-Food ordering website made by HTML5, CSS, Javascript and Bootstrap.
+Front interface of Food ordering website made using HTML5, CSS, Javascript and Bootstrap.